 Without additional capacity necessary to meet current and projected enrollment, the only other solution available to policy-makers is to redraw the school boundaries.
 However, the Master Facilities Plan anticipates that every elementary school west of Rock Creek Park will be overcrowded by 2027, leaving few opportunities for address overcrowding with boundary changes.

 According to the Master Facilities Plan, no suitable city-owned property in Ward 3 is available for a new public school apart from the old Hardy School building.
 The city could theoretically buy private property at market rates for a new public school facility.
 However, the notion of paying a premium for private property to build a new school while leasing out the old Hardy School at below market rates – a building that was purpose-built for a school – would be fiscally irresponsible to say the least.

 Current Status of the Site

 Lab School of Washington (LSW) is the current tenant at the old Hardy School site.

-- According to the Office of the State Superintendent of Education's 2017-18 enrollment audit, 9% of LSW students are public school placements (33 total), and only two of them are housed at Old Hardy today.
+- According to the Office of the State Superintendent of Education's 2018-19 enrollment audit, 8% of LSW students are public school placements (31 total), and only two of them are housed at the Old Hardy building.

 - The current old Hardy School building lease expires on December 31, 2023.
-A lease extension of up to 50 years has been requested in the past and is likely to be the request again if the Mayor's disposition legislation is approved.
+A lease extension of up to 50 years has been called for if the Mayor's disposition legislation is approved.

 How Could it be Used in the Future?